“When you read a historical mystery by Jason Goodwin, you take a magic-carpet ride

 The New York Times Book Review

-Jason has written a column for Country Life magazine for the last six years, reflecting randomly enough on events in his life and in the world.
-They veer between funny and solemn and are all available online here, occasionally illustrated by his Instagram account, which you can follow here.
+For the past ten years, Jason has written a column for Country Life magazine, reflecting on everything from country living to world events with humour and insight.
+His essays veer between funny and solemn, and are all available online here, occasionally illustrated by glimpses from his Instagram account @jason.goodw1n.

 From Country Life magazine, October 5th 2022